jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/fey/Nereid.md

 Temperature: any
 Organization: solitary or troupe (1 nereid plus 1 giant squid, 1 giant octopus, 1 giant moray eel, or an orca)
 Treasure: standard
-Description: Nereids are capricious and often dangerous aquatic fey that appear as strikingly beautiful women, often seen bathing unclothed in the water.
-Many sailors have met their doom following a nereid, for though a nereid's beauty is otherworldly, her watery kiss is death.
-Others seek out nereids, for if one can secure control over the creature's shawl, the cloth can be used to force the nereid's compliance.
-A nereid forced to obey in this manner immediately attempts to slay her master as soon as she can secure her shawl's safety.
 Race:
 Class:
 MR: